Salford Voices

 Exploring past, present and future, we want to take you on the journey of a brave, northern city that’s got a lot to say and loads to offer.

-Over the summer, we started spreading the love for Salford in the lead-up to the city’s big 100th birthday with loads for the whole family to enjoy: getting crafty with artist Phoebe Foxtrot in our creative corner or stepping into Salford’s story with hands-on activities, tales from the city’s past and present.
+Over the summer, we started spreading the love for Salford in the lead-up to the city’s big 100th birthday with loads for the whole family to enjoy.
+People got crafty with artist Phoebe Foxtrot in our creative corner and stepped into Salford’s story with hands-on activities, helping to reimagine the city’s next 100 years with artist Sarah Hardacre.

 We collected incredible stories and started recording with you for our podcast with Reform Radio, right before we started work with our community groups.